charlytron/ZTM/Sect-21-Backend-Introduction/backend-basics.md

 #### Modern websites like Facebook or Amazon cannot use the LAMP stack

-It's for very basic sites.
+LAMP is for very basic sites.
 What we need is an **application server**.

 ---

-Unlike using Apache, a **Node server** with Node.js running allows you to write a script which says, "if I receive a request fo a login, then check the user's username in the database.
+Unlike Apache, a **Node server** allows us to write a script which says, "if I receive a request fo a login, then check the user's username in the database.
 If it matches, let me know, then send a response through JSON to the frontend application.

 So far, we've only been able to use JS on the frontend, but now with Node.js we can use it on the server;
 on a computer that isn't running a web browser.

-With Node.js we can write Javascript such that if we post something on Facebook, and there is a click event, the post will get sent to the listening Node server, saying we just posted the message in JSON format.
-The Node.JS and Express.js file on the server will read it and will say "we want to store this post our database."
-The database is going to store the post so that when we come back next time it's still there.
+With Node.js we can write Javascript such that if we post something on Facebook, and we generate, say, a click event, the post will get sent via JSON to the listening Node serve, telling it we just posted something.

+The Node.JS and Express.js file on the server will read the JSON and will say "we want to store this post our database."
+The database is going to store the post so that when we the users come back next time it's still there.

 Once that's done, the database is going to respond with a success, saying that my post is a success, that it displays on my timeline.

-Next project will create a Node server, using Express.js.
-We'll create our own database, where we store user information., and we'll be using AJAX and JSON to constantly create, sign in, update user info, all to have a complete understanding of the Node system.
+In our next project, we will create a Node server, using Express.js.
+Then we'll create our own database, where we store user information. we'll be using AJAX and JSON to constantly create, sign in, update user info. all This should give us a complete understanding of the Node system.

 If we're building websites and web apps, we're not really building these.
 Is this the ultimate end all to what is possible in a server backend infrastructure?
+No.

-We haven't even considered load balancers yet.
+We haven't even considered what would warrant load balancers yet.
-We haven't yet considered copying servers in order to scale an application.
+At some point though, we may need to consider copying servers in order to scale an application.
 This is something that Facebook uses.

-But all those copied servers still use the same database such that all servers will have access to the same data.
+In many cases those copied servers still use the same database such that all servers will have access to the same data.

 A **load balancer** may listen for an HTTP request and notice that one of its servers is very busy.
 It will